Dacelisl/spinners/README.md

 <spinner-element visible></spinner-element>
 ```

+## Installation

+`npm install spinner-element"@0.0.3" --save`

 ## Polymer Element to display a spinner

-the polymer element shows a spinner, which we can select any of the 9 types, (default, bars, bubble, circle, ripple, dots, folding, cube, bounce) but the type of spinner is specified, it will show the type 'default ', to activate it requires the' visible 'property
+the polymer element shows a spinner, which we can select any of the 10 types, (default, bars, bubbles, circles, ripple, dots, folding, cube, bounce, infinity) but the type of spinner is specified, it will show the type 'default ', to activate it requires the' visible 'property

 optionally we can set the activity time in milliseconds, if it is not set by default it is infinite